marcelocure/ledger/README.md

 * implement authentication/authorization
 * dockerize
 * Transaction has a updatedAt because we may have transaction status somehow in the future and probably other kind of updates
+* Entry endpoints are not required, I created to make it easier to check entries in a cleaner way, but those could be removed with no business impact